 If you paid your insurance premium at the time you made your application for insurance then the coverage may begin on the date you applied for the policy provided everything checks out, as explained above.
 If you did not pay a premium when you submitted the application, then you may have the type of policy where coverage begins only after you have been accepted.

 Your life insurance agent is the best person to confirm this information for you and normally will explain this to you when you apply.
-Keep in mind that life insurance policies also contain a contestability clause which allows them to deny life insurance benefits for a variety of reasons in the first two years of any policy, make sure you understand your coverage terms and while you wait for your confirmation that a policy has been issued.
+Keep in mind that life insurance policies also contain a contestability clause which allows them to deny life insurance benefits for a variety of reasons in the first two years of any policy.
+Make sure you understand your coverage terms while you wait for your confirmation that a policy has been issued.

 If the information you submitted on the original application does not match the data collected during your medical exam, then you may be denied coverage, or you may receive a request for additional testing.
 Be careful because your life insurance policy may not be in force as a result of the change of circumstance.

-If you failed the medical exam or feel something on the medical exam was inaccurate you will want to ask the insurance company to send a copy of your medical exam results to you or your doctor.
-This way if you failed because you have a health problem you can address that with your doctor, but if you failed because of a mistake by the insurance company you and your doctor can remedy the situation immediately so your mistaken results will not stay on your health record and cause you to be denied for other insurance.
+If you failed the medical exam or feel something on the medical exam was inaccurate you'll want to ask the insurance company to send a copy of your medical exam results to you, or your doctor.
+This way if you failed because you have a health problem you can address that with your doctor.
+However, if you failed because of a mistake by the insurance company, you and your doctor can remedy the situation immediately.
+That way, your mistaken results will not stay on your health record and cause you to be denied for other insurance.

 If You Die Before the Medical Exam Results Are In